Hitchin railway station: Services

-This service was due to commence in December 2019 but has now been postponed to an unknown date.
+Additional services call at the station during peak hours.

-Junction development
+Hitchin flyover

 Down trains from London to Cambridge used to use a ladder crossing over the up lines in order to reach the Cambridge Line, which often caused significant delays to trains in both directions.
 Together with the Digswell Viaduct some 10 mi to the south, the flat junction just north of Hitchin was a major bottleneck.